Bonus Chapters

 She startled badly enough that her card nearly slipped from her fingers.
 "Oh!
 Yes.
 I... yes."

 Up close, he could see her hands trembling.
-Not the delicate flutter of a practiced flirt, but the genuine shake of someone genuinely terrified.
+Not the delicate flutter of a practiced flirt, but the shake of someone genuinely terrified.

 "Have you done one of these before?" he asked.